MediaComem/comem-archidep/subjects/cloud/README.md

 In a [microservice architecture][microservices-in-practice], isolating services allows development to be parallelized as teams can work autonomously on separate services, or even individual functions.
-It also faciliates [continous delivery][cd] as each component can be deployed independently.
+It also faciliates [continuous delivery][cd] as each component can be deployed independently.

 <!-- slide-column 25 -->